drupalforge/drupal_atk_demo/README.md

  - copy .aws directory to home: `cp -r ./.aws ~`
  - replace `[XXX]` with actual keys

+You should have the `credentials` and `config` files in your ~/.aws directory.
+Restart DDEV.

 ## Usage
 Open "Test Me!" page and follow the instructions.